Logahoric Higgs Torsors for a Complex Reductive Group: Stability Conditions

 \end{defn}

-\begin{rem} In \cite[\S 6]{BS}, V. Balaji and C. Seshadri consider small weights in their introduction of a notion of semistability and stability for torsors under parahoric Bruhat-Tits group schemes.
-Our Definition \ref{403} is thus a generalization of the one by V. Balaji and C. Seshadri, and works for arbitrary weights. \end{rem}
+\begin{rem} When $G$ is semisimple, Definition \ref{403} is equivalent to \cite[Definition 6.3.4]{BS}.
+Note that the latter requires the degree smaller than zero and our Definition \ref{403} requires the degree bigger than zero.
+This difference comes from the setup of the construction, namely, we take anti-dominant characters while Balaji and Seshadri took dominant characters.
+The second difference is that we consider reductive groups while the authors in \cite{BS} work with a semisimple and simply connected algebraic group.
+Thus, the condition that characters act trivially on the center always holds in Balaji and Seshadri's situation.
+We study this condition further in \S\ref{sect_R_mu_stab} and introduce the $R_\mu$-stability condition.

-\begin{rem} In fact, the stability condition for a tame parahoric $\mathcal{G}_{\boldsymbol\theta}$-torsor in the case when one considers trivial parahoric weights (that is, the case of $G$-bundles) is the same as the stability criterion in Corollary 1.16 of J. Heinloth \cite{He2}. \end{rem}
+When we consider trivial parahoric weights, the stability condition for a parahoric $\mathcal{G}_{\boldsymbol\theta}$-torsor (that is, the case of $G$-bundles) is the same as the stability criterion in Corollary 1.16 of Heinloth \cite{He2}.
+However, when the weights are non-trivial, we have an extra term $\langle \boldsymbol\theta, \chi \rangle$ for weights in the definition of parahoric degree (see Definition \ref{401}).
+Thus, for non-trivial weights, our definition of ``degree" is different than that considered in \cite{He2}. \end{rem}